 Retina Displays And Resolution Independence

 There is a misconception that in order to get the effect of the retina display on the iPhone you need a display that is 326 dpi (dots per inch), regardless of the device.
-Now retina display is a marketing term of Apple's, but for the purposes of this blog post I'm going to define a "retina display" as so:

 On Illness, Both Mental And Physical